 Primetime Ratings: CBS Wins Easily

-CBS won the Sunday ratings battle easily, putting up a 1.5 in adults 18-49, per Nielsen’s overnights, and a 6 share.
-With the Masters leading in, 60 Minutes did a 1.5, up 36% from last week, then NCIS: Los Angeles had a 1.1, down 27% from its last fresh airing, and Madam Secretary a 0.7, down 36%.
+CBS won the Sunday ratings contest with a 2.1 rating in adults 18-49, per Nielsen’s overnights, and an 8 share.
+The start of prime was delayed 34 minutes due to NCAA basketball, which scored a 5.3, then 60 Minutes did a 2.7, up 59% from last week’s score.
+NCIS: Los Angeles grew 45% to 1.5 and Madam Secretary climbed 38% to 1.1.
+Elementary grew 33% to a 0.8.

 The television industry's top news stories, analysis and blogs of the day.